 What the free passport photo maker does

 Imagera's Passport & ID Photo maker takes an ordinary photo — one you already have or just took on your phone — and reformats it into a document photo that matches the official spec.
 It finds your face, crops to the right head size and eye line, straightens the picture if it's tilted, replaces the background with the plain colour the document needs, and resizes everything to the exact pixels, DPI and file-size band.
 You download a finished JPG.
 It's built for ordinary people in a hurry: anyone renewing a passport, applying for a visa, getting a new driving licence or national ID card, or entering the US Diversity Visa lottery.
-There's no sign-up, no credits and no watermark, and you don't need any photo-editing skill — the cropping, levelling, background and sizing are all automatic.
+Your first photo is free with no sign-up and no watermark — Imagera subscribers get unlimited photos — and you don't need any photo-editing skill: the cropping, levelling, background and sizing are all automatic.
 You work on one photo at a time, pick the country and document you're applying for, and let the tool apply that document's published rules.
 If you've ever had a photo bounced for being the wrong size or background, this removes the guesswork.

 50+ countries: passports, visas, IDs and driving licences